-We are able to offer a range of assessments according to the circumstances of the individual.
-Ideally, a thorough assessment would involve two parts, a detailed developmental history and an observational assessment with the individual.
+Ideally, a thorough diagnostic assessment involves two parts, a detailed developmental history and an observational assessment with the individual.

 Full written reports of the assessment results can be provided and a solution-focussed feedback session following assessment is also available.

 Dr Powis and Dr Morrison may both be involved in the assessment process, to ensure a more rounded and reliable opinion.